Jeffrey Yoo Warren

 About

-I am a member of AS220 Industries and served three terms on the Open Source Hardware Association board since 2014.
+I am an instructor at AS220 Community Studios and served three terms on the Open Source Hardware Association board since 2014.
 I have an MS from MIT and a BA in Architecture from Yale University, and spent much of that time working with artist/technologist Natalie Jeremijenko, building robotic dogs.

 Public Lab

 In 2010, I co-founded Public Lab, a community science network and non-profit dedicated to democratizing science to address environmental issues that affect people.
-After 10 years as Director of Research, I stepped down at the start of 2020, although I remain involved in Public Lab’s code community (see above).
+After 10 years as Director of Research, I stepped down at the start of 2020.

 Work